Run private apps with Flycast

 Learn more about Fly.io public, private, shared and dedicated IP addresses.

 This app only has one IP address: a private Flycast IPv6 address.
-If had public IP addresses, it’d look like this:
+If it had public IP addresses, it’d look like this:

 $ fly ips list -a recipeficator